 The Excel scenario is a single point.
 The team has picked one combination of factor adjustments and checked whether it satisfies the constraints.
 They have no idea whether a different combination of adjustments could have hit the same LR with less volume loss, or the same volume with a lower LR.
 The efficient frontier - the full set of achievable (LR, volume) outcomes - is never computed.

 The shadow prices on constraints are never known either.
 How much volume would you lose if you tightened the LR target by one percentage point?
 Which constraint is actually binding?
-What is the regulatory cost of FCA PS21/5 ENBP compliance, in dislocation terms?
+What is the regulatory cost of FCA PS21/11 ENBP compliance, in dislocation terms?
 These are answerable questions.
 Nobody is answering them.

-We built rate-optimiser to answer them formally.
+We built insurance-optimise to answer them formally.

 The Markowitz analogy